Scope Of Privacy Notice

 Personal Data – What We Hold And Why We Process It

-- We process data for the purposes of our business including recruitment, management, administrative, employment and legal purposes.
+- We process personal data for the purposes of our business including recruitment, management, administrative, employment and legal purposes.
+See section 14 (Further Information On The Personal Data We Process And Our Purposes) for additional information.

-Where The Data Comes From And Who Gets To See It
+Where The Personal Data Comes From And Who Gets To See It

 Other personal data may come from third parties such as recruiters acting on your behalf or from your references.

-Your personal data will be seen internally by managers, HR and, in some circumstances (if you join us) colleagues.
-We will where necessary and as set out in this privacy notice also pass your data outside the organisation, for example to people you are dealing with and background checking agencies.
+Your personal data will be seen internally by managers, HR, others involved in the interview process and, in some circumstances (if you join us) other colleagues.
+We will where necessary and as set out in this privacy notice also pass your data outside the organisation, for example to people you are dealing with and the Disclosure and Barring Service, and other background checking and credit agencies (if applicable to the role for which you are applying).

 How Long Do We Keep Your Personal Data?

-- We do not keep your personal data for any specific period but will not keep it for longer than is necessary for our purposes.
-In general, if you become employed by us we will keep your personal data for the duration of your employment and for a period afterwards.
-If you are unsuccessful in gaining employment with us, we will likely keep your personal data for a short period after informing you that you were unsuccessful.
+- In general, if you become employed by us we will keep your personal data for the duration of your employment and for a period of 6 years afterwards.
+If you are unsuccessful in gaining employment with us, we will keep your personal data for 12 months after informing you that you were unsuccessful, so that your application can be considered for other suitable positions which become may available.

-- We will where necessary and as set out in this privacy notice transfer your personal data outside the EEA to members of our group and processors in other jurisdictions in which we are established.
+- We will where necessary and as set out in this privacy notice transfer your personal data outside the UK and EEA to members of our group and trusted third parties in other jurisdictions in which we are established.

 Your Data Rights